-MAHC has commissioned numerous reports, including an analysis of the housing needs of Maine’s older population, a comprehensive assessment of housing affordability in Maine, the effectiveness of the Housing Choice Voucher Program in Maine communities, the economic impacts of developing affordable housing, and the governance structure of Maine State Housing Authority, and has also convened several public forums on the affordable housing crisis.
+MAHC has commissioned numerous reports, including an analysis of the housing needs of Maine’s older population, a comprehensive assessment of housing affordability in Maine, the effectiveness of the Housing Choice Voucher Program in Maine communities, the economic impacts of developing affordable housing, and child blood lead screening practices, and has also convened several public forums on the affordable housing crisis.
 We also serve as Maine’s lead agency to the New England Housing Network, a coalition of housing and community development organizations joined together to provide a regional response to changes in federal housing and community development programs, and as the National Low Income Housing Coalition’s state coalition partner in Maine.

 MAHC is a dues-paying membership organization that generally meets on the first Tuesday of every other month in varying locations around the state, and is governed by a board of directors that meets regularly to set priorities and follow up on the coalition’s activities.
 To view membership information and a downloadable membership form, please click here.

 BOARD OF DIRECTORS